C$^3$P-VoxelMap: Compact, Cumulative and Coalescible Probabilistic Voxel Mapping: Introduction

-\begin{enumerate} \item {Probabilistic voxel mapping requires keeping all points to update the map, because an iteration of all points are required to recompute the uncertainty of voxel planes\cite{VOXELMAP}.
-This non-cumulative process is both time-consuming and memory inefficient.} \item{A regular voxel structure lacks the ability to capture large geometric features, e.g., walls, floors, ceilings, in the real world.
+\begin{enumerate} \item {Probabilistic voxel mapping requires keeping all points to update the map because an iteration on all points is required to recompute the uncertainty of voxel planes\cite{VOXELMAP}.
+This non-cumulative process is both time-consuming and memory-inefficient.} \item{A regular voxel structure cannot capture large geometric features, e.g., walls, floors, ceilings, in the real world.
 This inflexibility leads to a duplication in representing a single large feature with many voxels.} \item{Bias-variance tradeoff on voxel sizes.
 Large voxels excel at collecting a substantial amount of points to reduce variance, but they tend to oversmooth the environment, resulting in a representation bias.
 Conversely, small voxels excel at capturing map details, i.e., lower bias, but are susceptible to noise, i.e., higher variance, especially when the point cloud is sparse. (see Fig. \ref{fig:bias-var}) } \end{enumerate}

-To address the above challenges, we propose our C\textsuperscript{3}P-VoxelMap method with the following contributions: \begin{enumerate} \item{We derive a compact point-free representation of plane uncertainty and a cumulative update scheme for each voxel.
-Our approach eliminates the recalculation of Jacobians for plane parameters w.r.t. each point, thus the computation workload is greatly reduced.
-Moreover, the memory consumption of each voxel is irrelevant to the number of points therein, resulting in significant memory savings especially when the point cloud is dense.} \item{We introduce a voxel merging mechanism to dynamically adapt to large planar features in the real world.
+To address the above challenges, we propose C\textsuperscript{3}P-VoxelMap with the following contributions: \begin{enumerate} \item{We derive a compact point-free representation of plane uncertainty and a cumulative update scheme for each voxel.
+Our approach eliminates the recalculation of Jacobians for plane parameters w.r.t. each point and reduces the computation workload substantially.
+Moreover, the memory consumption of each voxel is independent of the number of points therein, resulting in significant memory savings.} \item{We introduce a voxel merging strategy to dynamically adapt to large planar features in the real world.
 With voxel merging, a large planar feature only requires one or a few voxels to represent.
-Moreover, voxel merging improves mapping accuracy by estimating a single large feature with points from multiple voxels.} \item{We propose an on-demand merging strategy with locality-sensitive hash that triggers a merge operation only when enough coalescible voxels are aggregated.
+Moreover, voxel merging improves mapping accuracy by estimating a single large feature with points from multiple voxels.} \item{We propose an on-demand merging strategy with a locality-sensitive hash that triggers a merge operation only when enough coalescible voxels are aggregated.
 This strategy realizes voxel merging with minimal overhead and avoids brute-force search.} \end{enumerate}